johnmcraig/Azure-image-gallery/README.md

 4. CSS3 - some styling from a basic default App template.

 ## Azure Connection
-You will need a connection string from your Azure storage account found under the keys options that has to be stored s a JSON string in the User Secrets of the application.
+You will need a connection string from your Azure storage account found under the keys options that has to be stored as a JSON string in the User Secrets of the application.

 ## Known Issues: